 - 94.9% of the NYPD’s juvenile arrests in 2015 involved African-American or Latino young people.

 - 95-98% of the New Yorkers locked up on Rikers Island are African-American or Latino, so confined for two basic reasons: they are too poor to afford bail and the NYPD arrested them.

 - Recently retired NYPD Commissioner Bill Bratton claimed in an interview on the Today Show that the NYPD “targets behavior, not communities of color.”

-- Over the past two years, PROP’s Court Monitoring Project, where volunteers sit in the criminal court arraignment parts of the city’s four major boroughs to observe and record who city officers arrest and on what charges, found that over 90% of the observed cases involved New Yorkers of color.
+- Over the past three and a half years, PROP’s Court Monitoring Project, where volunteers sit in the criminal court arraignment parts of the city’s four major boroughs to observe and record who city officers arrest and on what charges, found that over 90% of the observed cases involved New Yorkers of color.
 Virtually none of the defendants, most of whom walked out of the courtroom after their arraignment, was even charged with a predatory or dangerous offense.